mcontisc/PIHAM/README.md

 - `--out_mask`: Flag to save the masks used during the cross-validation routine to hide entries of A and X
 - `--out_inference`: Flag to save the inferred parameters during the cross-validation routine

-For every fold, the script runs the PIHAM algorithm on the training set to learn its parameters, and evaluates its performance on the test set.
+For each fold, the script runs the PIHAM algorithm on the training set to learn its parameters, and evaluates its performance on the test set.
 This process is repeated `NFold` times, each time with a different fold as the test set.
-The results are stored in a `.csv` file in the `data/output/cv` folder.
+Various performance metrics are used depending on the type of information being evaluated.
-As performance metrics, we use different measures depending on the type of information being evaluated.
+The results are saved in a `.csv` file in the `data/output/cv` folder.

 <h2> Generate synthetic data </h2>
-If you are interested in generating synthetic data following the approach of PIHAM, run:
+If you want to generate synthetic data using the PIHAM approach, run:

 ```bash
 cd code